 Recordkeeping represents an important discipline in the world of accounting.
 After all, the dreaded knock of the taxman is enough to strike fear into even the most organised and efficient accounting professional, so ensuring you maintain a clear and detailed record of expenses is a great means of maximising peace of mind.

-Of course, it may not be easy – or even necessary – to keep hold of every last detail.
+Of course, it may not be easy – or even necessary – to keep hold of every last detail for when the taxman comes.
 In fact, the type and extent of records you need to keep hold of may differ depending on the size of your business.
 So, what specifically should you be keeping a record of?
 And how long do you need to retain such information?

 What records should I keep?